 v.
 Should Kellogg Goods move through the Facility that require special handling or may be designed or shipped to the Facility in such a way that the potential or risk for incidental damage is increased (i.e. “kones”, totes, etc.) and the handling of those specific Goods leads to inventory losses above and beyond the 0.04% allowance provided herein, Kellogg agrees to review such inventory losses during each quarterly inventory review in conjunction with Service Provider to potentially adjust such results out of any final reconciliation calculations.

 vi.
-In the event amounts owed by Service Provider are not received by Kellogg, then Kellogg reserves the right to off-set such amount against payments due Service Provider with no less than thirty (30) calendar days’ written notice of such pending invoice offset action.
+In the event undisputed amounts owed by Service Provider are not received by Kellogg, then Kellogg reserves the right to off-set such amount against payments due Service Provider with no less than thirty (30) calendar days’ written notice of such pending invoice offset action.

 3.5 Kellogg agrees that inventory records will not be adjusted in its WMS by its employees, representatives and/or contractors once Service Provider becomes liable for loss, except to the extent it has received notification of such adjustments in writing from Kellogg (email is acceptable) and such adjustments have been confirmed by Service Provider.